juicedata/juicefs-csi-driver/docs/en/administration/ai-assisted-deployment-guide.md

 Use sources in this order:

-1. Current public JuiceFS documentation relevant to the selected product and version.
+1. Current official online JuiceFS documentation relevant to the selected product and version.
-2. For CSI Driver or Operator behavior, public source code at the exact deployed release tag or commit.
+2. For CSI Driver or Operator behavior, official public source code at the exact deployed release tag or commit.
 3. Product versions, sanitized configuration, logs, command output, events, and environment information visible at the customer site.
 4. Explicit guidance from JuiceFS Support or Delivery for that customer environment.
 5. General engineering judgment, clearly labeled as inference.

-If public documentation is unavailable, ask for the local JuiceFS documentation root and its version, commit, or download date.
-Use only the product and locale subtree relevant to the request.
-Verify the supplied layout instead of assuming that a website route matches a source-tree path, and do not assume that the local copy matches the deployed component version.
+Use official online documentation and public source URLs by default.
+Do not ask for or infer a local documentation or source root.
+Only when the customer explicitly states that the deployment uses a modified fork may the customer provide that fork's repository URL or local source root and exact commit.
+Label all resulting findings as customer-modified behavior and compare them with the official online documentation and source.

-For CSI Driver or Operator behavior, public source evidence covers only the open-source driver and orchestration path.
+For CSI Driver or Operator behavior, inspect the official online [JuiceFS CSI Driver repository](https://github.com/juicedata/juicefs-csi-driver) and [JuiceFS Operator repository](https://github.com/juicedata/juicefs-operator).
+Public source evidence covers only the open-source driver and orchestration path.
 It does not establish Enterprise client, Metadata Service, distributed-cache, or other private implementation behavior.
-Pin the source revision, cite the relevant files, and treat an unpinned development branch only as evidence of possible later behavior.
+Pin the source revision, cite the repository, revision, file, and symbol or lines, and treat an unpinned development branch only as evidence of possible later behavior.
 Do not recommend an unreleased production build by default.

 Do not assume that customers can access JuiceFS Enterprise source code, internal repositories, internal operations documents, supplemental delivery bundles, private manuals, image inventories, Helm charts, or runbooks.
 Do not ask them to obtain those materials.